-In the last issue we talked about how to relax and let things happen for more stress free travel.
-In this issue we are going to talk about traveling cheap and seeing the world without the stress of over spending.
+In the last issue, we talked about how to relax and let things happen for more stress-free travel.
+In this issue, we are going to talk about traveling cheap and seeing the world without the stress of overspending.

 Traveling, in any language, always comes with expenses.
 Even foregoing visions of traveling with all of the first-class amenities, the fact is that you are going to require money for any type of travel, including; gas, airfare, food, lodging, necessities and other countless little expenses that you didn’t consider in your plan.

 Some people manage to travel several times a year without spending their life savings or going in debt to do it.
-The simple reason that they can do this is because they know how to make their travel money last longer, and can afford to travel to more places, more often.
+The simple reason that they can do this is that they know how to make their travel money last longer, and can afford to travel to more places, more often.
 There are many ways to see the world at a bargain price, so let’s go over some tips that will help you do the same:

 Knowing where to go